colah/Fanfiction-Graphs-Post/index.md

 In a normal vote gives equal weight to every voter.
 But some voters are better qualified to decide than others.
 In PageRank, we recalculate the votes again and again, giving each "person's" vote a weight based on how many votes they received in the previous step.

 In the case of the Internet, we interpret a website linking to another website as  that website voting for the one it links to.
-We can similarly apply it to fanfiction by interpreting stories "voting" for the stories users are most likely to like, given that they like the voter.
+Similarly, we can apply it to fanfiction by interpreting story A as "voting" for a story B with a weight of the probability that a user who likes A also likes B.

 **Harry Potter top stories by PageRank:**